Suk-Be/fullstack-homepage/backend/README.md

 -   client-key
 -   redirect-url

+## Github registration with laravel socialite, spa and react

+To register with github oauth a user have to visit a url that you can declare while making an oauth app in github.
+The user will be redirected to an web interface to login with github.
+If log in is successful the declared url (callback url) is called by github.
+The backend receives via this callback url the user data and saves it as user data.
+Also the frontend listens to the callback url to see if the user is registered.

+-   create oauth app in github
+    -   create a new project
+        -   create a authorization callback url <http://localhost:8000/api/auth/github/callback>
+        -   create credentials for safe backend communication: Client Id and Client Secret
+-   backend

+    -   install socialite plugin for github oauth process
+    -   create config for github Client Id and Client Secret
+    -   create routes to redirect to github and github callback for processed login
+    -   create controller with methods to redirect to github login and handle github callback to login or create a user and to redirect to an url accessible by frontend

+-   frontend
+    -   create button for github oauth request: <http://localhost:8000/api/auth/github>
+    -   create a route for github callback: <http://localhost:8000/api/auth/github/callback>
+    -   create a component that is used on that route.
+In a try / catch block: It checks if the user is logged in and redirects, otherwise it logs the error and redirects.

 ### create oauth app in github

 github provides a oauth service that can be configured or newly created on github page whe logged in.